Iceberg Hashing: Optimizing Many Hash-Table Criteria at Once: Introduction

 \subsection{Paper Outline}

 The rest of the paper proceeds as follows.

 \begin{itemize}[leftmargin=*] \itemsep.1em \item Section \ref{sec:iceberg-lemma} proves the Iceberg Lemma. \item Section \ref{sec:iceberg-hashing} presents a basic version of the Iceberg hash table that is space efficient, cache efficient, and stable.
 Subsequent sections then build on this basic data structure to achieve further guarantees. \item Section \ref{sec:dynamic} shows how to perform fine-grained dynamic resizing on an Iceberg hash table, using waterfall addressing.
 We show how to achieve space-efficient dynamic resizing without compromising other properties, such as cache performance. \item Section \ref{sec:space} extends the parameter range in which Iceberg hashing can be implemented in order to allow for further improvements to space efficiency.
 This results in a load factor of $1 - O(\log\log n / \log n)$. \item Section~\ref{sec:prob} considers the problem of achieving subpolynomial failure guarantees assuming fully random hash functions.
 We show how to implement Iceberg hashing for $\Theta(\log n)$-bit keys in a way that achieves failure probability $1/2^{n^{1 - \epsilon}}$. \item Section~\ref{sec:quotient} uses quotienting to make Iceberg hashing into a fully succinct data structure, meaning that the space consumption is $(1+o(1))$ times the theoretical optimal.
 As in past work~\cite{arbitman2010backyard, liu2020succinct}, we focus on the case where keys are $\Theta(\log n)$ bits.
 This results in the first succinct dynamic hash table to support constant-time operations (with high probability) and waste only $\Theta(\log \log n)$ bits of space per key when compared to the information-theoretical optimum. \item Section~\ref{sec:related} presents an overview of related work. \item Finally, Appendix~\ref{sec:hashing} gives explicit families of hash functions that can be used to implement Iceberg hashing.
-As is the case for past hash tables, this introduces a $1/\poly n$ probability of failure.
-It remains an open question whether smaller failure probabilities can be achieved with constant-time hash-table operations.
-(For some partial progress on this question see \cite{goodrich2012cache}.) \end{itemize}
+As is the case for past hash tables, this introduces a $1/\poly n$ probability of failure. \end{itemize}

+Since several variations of the Iceberg hash table are presented in the paper, each of which builds on the previous one, the reader may find it helpful to sometimes reference Appendix \ref{app:figures} which includes a table of (1) the different types of metadata used in each section; and (2) the different reasons that an element can end up in the backyard.